SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 A semicolon (``;``) may optionally appear after any statement and is used as a statement terminator when multiple statements appear on the same line.

-..
-TODO: Update this chapter to note that Optionals are allowed in boolean contexts
-    (e.g., in the conditional expression of a control flow statement).
-    In fact, so is any type that conforms to the LogicValue protocol and implements the 'func getLogicValue() -> Bool' function.

-    For example, the following is allowed:

-    var opt: Int? = 1
-    if opt {
-        println(".Some")
-    }
-    // .Some

-    and

-    println(opt.getLogicValue())
-    // true

-    What should conform to LogicValue is still being discussed.
-    See: <rdar://problem/15911498> Reconsider what conforms to LogicValue.

-..
-TODO: Related to the TODO above, update if and while/do-while statements
-    to allow conditional binding.

 .. langref-grammar

     stmt ::= stmt-semicolon